-EIH has partnered with the Galveston Bay Foundation to form the Galveston Bay Dolphin Research and Conservation Program (GDRCP).
+EIH has partnered with the Galveston Bay Foundation to form the Galveston Bay Dolphin Research Program (GDRP).
 We are excited to work together combining research and public awareness efforts to improve conservation for dolphins in Galveston Bay.

 The objectives of this project are 1) to implement a monitoring program for bottlenose dolphins (Tursiops truncatus) in Galveston Bay, Texas, 2) to determine relative abundance within the upper Galveston Bay Estuary and Houston Ship Channel, and 3) to characterize residency patterns, habitat use and ranging patterns of these dolphins.

-The primary objectives of the GDRCP are to:
+The primary objectives of the GDRP are to: